dr-jts/crunchyblog/pgfs-cql-temporal/index.md

 );
 ```

+Now the power of SQL can be used to transform the raw data into the simpler data model.
 The track sections can be combined into single tracks with a start and end time using the following query.

 * The original data represents the track sections as `MultiLineString`s with single elements.